Hiroreco/enreco-archive/recap-data/glossary/quests/main-quests/heart-of-ruin-entry.md

 [Read "Prelude of Ruin"](#text:prelude-of-ruin)

 Progressing onward, the heroes were thrown into a series of arenas where they fought off waves of Stains.
 Each victory built up **Purification Energy**.
 The goal was to fill this energy meter to cleanse their corrupted comrades.
-However, their progress was threatened by trap-laden terrain and attacks from their cursed allies, which drained the energy meter and delayed their rescue.
+However, their progress was threatened by attacks and traps from their cursed allies, which drained the energy meter and delayed their rescue.

 Only once the meter was filled could each corrupted hero [be freed](https://www.youtube.com/live/FlPFFE5_X3Y?si=gTrix4HT7CG7-0Xx&t=9250) and return to the group.

 #### The Final Battle

 Deeper into the dungeon, another library awaited.
-There, the heroes found the book titled _“Song of Ruin,”_ which detailed the tragic fate of the former King and Queen, as well as the source behind their downfall.
+There, the heroes found the book titled _“Song of Ruin,”_ which detailed the tragic fate of the former Queen and the kingdom as well as the source behind their downfall.

 [Read "Song of Ruin"](#text:song-of-ruin)